 Hi I'm Josh

 Life experiences can change your whole focus on life--I didn’t go straight to college after high school, but after living in Rome, Italy for two years as a missionary for my church, I immediately began my schooling at a local university.
 I loved school and couldn’t think of any place that I would rather be than on campus…life was good.
 And so during my freshman year of college philosophy became not only my major, but what informed every decision I would make afterwards.
-By April of 2001, I was married and had started a family, had graduated from college, and had now been accepted into a law school program.
+By April of 2001, I was married, had started a family, graduated from college, and had now been accepted into a law school program.
 My life was exciting.
 But, as I said, life experiences can change everything.
 During my first year of law school, I was driving my car when another car crashed into mine.
 I was in a coma for almost four months.
 Back in school, after many months of rehabilitation from a traumatic brain injury, I realized that my priorities had shifted.
 It was clear to me that I wanted a career in a service field in which I could make a difference in the lives of others.
 Everything that I had gone through as a direct result of the accident had made me want to play a role in helping others along their individual journeys in life.
 More specifically, I wanted to work with young people and help guide and mentor them.
-And so, I began to prepare for a career in counseling and will earn a degree in school counseling in May of 2012.
-My life is the best--I wouldn't change a thing about it!
+So, I began to prepare for a career in counseling.
+More specifically, school counseling.
+Even though my life has had ups and downs, my faith in Jesus Christ has remained constant.

 Why I am a Mormon